super7ramp/croiseur/doc/explanation/design-decisions/0004-use-java-module-system.md

 Separation of the project in modules require consistent rules to design them.

-The Java module system introduce in Java 9 allows to enforce strong encapsulation of modules:
+The Java module system introduced in Java 9 allows to enforce strong encapsulation of modules:

 - It allows to clearly declare an API (by defining exported packages).
 - It allows to clearly define dependencies between modules, including runtime-only dependencies.